Understanding Florida's Zero Tolerance DUI Laws

 No matter how grave or serious your situation may be, our Jacksonville underage DUI defense attorneys are prepared to advocate for your rights.
 We have extensive experience in all aspects of Florida DUI laws and can help you seek the best possible outcome in your case.

-Contact First Coast Criminal Defense today for a complimentary case evaluation with our Jacksonville underage DUI lawyer!
+Contact First Coast Criminal Defense by calling (904) 474-3115 today for a complimentary case evaluation with our Jacksonville underage DUI lawyer!